Rokiis1/roadmap/test_case_design/test_case_design.md

 - **Overlooking Edge Cases:** Check that edge cases and boundary conditions are tested.
 - **Redundancy:** Avoid creating redundant test cases that do not add value.
 - **Lack of Documentation:**  All test cases are well-documented and traceable to requirements.

-## Summarize

-- **Test Case Design:** Focus on both positive and negative scenarios, functional and non-functional requirements, and boundary conditions.

-- **Requirements Basis:** Use detailed requirement specifications, design documents, user stories, stakeholder input, and use cases.

-- **Scenarios:** Clearly define what needs to be verified, ensured, checked, and tested.

-- **Specification Tables:** Use detailed tables to document test cases and scenarios.

-- **Test Execution:** Record execution details and outcomes.

-- **Test Coverage:** Aim for comprehensive coverage using different criteria and improve coverage by identifying gaps.

-- **Good Practices:** Ensure clarity, reusability, maintainability, and comprehensive coverage.

-- **Avoid Common Mistakes:** Ensure complete requirements, test edge cases, avoid redundancy, and maintain proper documentation.